sujeetsr/backbone-form-helper/README.md

         <% } %>

 Examples of usage are in the 'examples' folder.
-The docs directory contains [docco](http://jashkenas.github.com/docco/) generated documentation for `backbone-form-helper.js`, (the file that you need to include to use the form helpers), and `page.js` (javascript for the example page).
+The docs directory contains [docco](http://jashkenas.github.com/docco/) generated documentation for `backbone-form-helper.js`, (the file that you need to include to use the form helpers), and `data.js` (javascript for the examples).